Mark-YuS/Customer_Segmentation/README.md

 ## Usage
 Follow the provided code for conducting customer segmentation analysis, including Exploratory Data Analysis (EDA), hypothesis testing, and clustering.

-## Data
-The dataset includes basic information such as Customer ID, age, gender, annual income, and spending scores, which are indicators of customer behavior and purchasing data.
-The dataset can be accessed directly from [this link](https://github.com/Mark-YuS/Customer_Segmentation/blob/main/Mall_Customers.csv).